TsOeMar/Data-Portfolio/README.md

 - **Production Employee - Logistics** (2013-2014): Involved in the physical goods flow within the company.

 ## Education Journey
+- **Udemy - Microsoft Power BI Course** (2023): Completed an in-house training program with colleagues, where my knowledge and experience were utilized not just as a participant but also as an instructor.
+- - **DataCamp Data Analyst/Scientist Course** (2021/2022): After two years of functional experience as an application manager, I expanded my expertise in data analysis and science (with Python/SQL).
 - **NCOI Industrial Engineering & Management** (2018): Serving as a crucial link between the operational floor and the ERP system, I strengthened my focus on process analysis and efficiency.
-- **DataCamp Data Analyst/Scientist Course** (2021/2022): After two years of functional experience as an application manager, I expanded my expertise in data analysis and science (with Python/SQL).
-- **Udemy - Microsoft Power BI Course** (2023): Completed an in-house training program with colleagues, where my knowledge and experience were utilized not just as a participant but also as an instructor.